We use high quality Lemon Myrtle essential oil in our products which has a great lasting aroma, and antibacterial effects.

 Start with a minimum; you can always add more (1 drop).

 Do not apply directly undiluted to the skin as this will burn and irritate.

 If you are using on the skin the dilution recommended is generally 1-2%: 1-2 drops per 100mL.

 For chemical free cleaning of floors, kitchen and other surfaces: 5 - 10 drops, and ½ cup of vinegar in a 9 litre bucket of water for cleaning surfaces or add a few drops to a 500 mls or water in a spray bottle

 Oil Burner or diffuser - 5 drops in water

 Laundry detergent – Add 2-5 drops per litre for a lasting fragrance on your clothes and linen

 Linen rinse - 2-5 drops in the last rinse

-Cooking - dilution of oil is highly important in cooking, only use a maximum of 2-3 drops in a 1000 ml cooking oil or if using directly into cakes follow the recipe closely.
+Cooking - dilution of oil is highly important in cooking, start with a minimum of 1-2 drops in 1L of cooking, or if using directly into cakes; follow the recipe closely.